 Technology ages quickly, and sometimes computers that are a bit older have a hard time managing today’s more advanced programs.
 The solution?
 Cut back on the multi-tasking.
 The more programs you run at once, the harder the computer has to work and the slower it will run.
 It’s also a good idea to check Task Manager to see if there’s a particular program that’s eating up all your RAM.
 Sometimes, this can be fixed by using a different program, like trading Firefox for Chrome.

 Over time, hidden errors can cause computers to run slow.
-The easiest way to find and fix hidden performance issues?
+The best way to find and fix hidden performance issues?
 Run an optimization software that can find and correct issues.
-We like CCleaner because it detects a number of different types of system errors to improve a computer's overall performance as well as reducing the start-up times.
+We like PC Health Advisor because it detects a number of different types of system errors to improve a computer's overall performance as well as reducing the start-up times.

 SpeedStep is a technology developed by Intel.
 It has been built into many Intel microprocessors (e.g. i5, i7).
 Basically it’s primarily designed to adjust CPU processing speed based on performance needs, thus aim to minimizing overheating issues.
 While the technology sounds fancy, it sometimes leads to serious slowdowns reported by many Dell users who have SpeedStep enabled, according to this Dell knowledge article.